-Table 1.1 summarises the main impacts on macroeconomic level for the most commonly included indicators, both for the EU and for the US from the a selected number of studies.
+Table 1.1 summarises the main impacts on macroeconomic level for the most commonly included indicators, both for the EU and for the US from a selected number of studies.
 This table of results will be extended throughout the Trade SIA and the findings from these studies will be used in the assessment where relevant.
+This table is however not exhaustive and the overall economic impact assessment will be based on other existing materials as well.
 The results in the table are a simplified representation of the wealth of information and results included in each of the studies, but the overall impact on GDP or national income can be used to understand the differences in the models and assumptions.
 The numbers presented in the table represent the most ambitious scenarios taken in each study, but the results for all scenarios (even the most modest ones) are all positive for both the EU and the US.
 The studies differ in terms of the expected effects on third countries, where the Bertelsmann Stiftung (2013) finds relatively strong negative effects on third countries and the CEPR (2013) estimates mostly positive effects from a TTIP on third country markets.
-Rather than discussing which result is more likely to occur, we note - as stated above - that the benefits for third country markets critically depend on whether third-country spill-overs are expected and on the stringency of potential Rules of Origin applied in the agreement and the effects of standard setting in the regulatory component of the agreement.
+Rather than discussing which result is more likely to occur, we note - as stated above that the benefits for third country markets critically depend on whether third-country spill-overs are expected and on the stringency of potential Rules of Origin applied in the agreement and the effects of standard setting in the regulatory component of the agreement.
 A common EU-US standard could become a de facto world standard.